CNAG-Biomedical-Informatics/pheno-ranker/docs/algorithm.md

 ## Step 4: Flatten JSON for target patient

-If we are working with a target patient, the JSON file is flattened using the same procedure as in step 1.
+If we are working with a target patient, the JSON file is flattened using the same procedure as in step one.
 Subsequently, the binary digit for the patient is calculated based on the global hash, excluding any patient-specific variables.

 ## Step 5: Compute metrics